beaubyte/timesavers/README.md

 ### Deployment
 Copy files to your website content directory, ensuring that PHP has been enabled for your Apache web server.

+> Why are they no folders in the project structure?
+The virtual environment this project was built for didn't play well with folders, so it was easiest for demonstration to have all files in the root directory.
+In a final website design, the project would be refactored to include subdirectories.